 Maria Genova is a research journalist and the author of a book on identity theft.
 She is a frequently invited speaker on privacy, identity fraud and information security.
-In September 2017 she was a guest at FRAUDtalks.
+In September 2017 she was a speaker at the FRAUDtalks conference.

 In order to commit identity fraud, the computers of individuals are hacked, data of these individuals is collected and all kinds of companies are defrauded, including insurance companies.
 This means, it is done with the data of other people, of honest citizens.